 2. Make an Easy Entry into Your Home

 If you have steps leading to your front door, the obvious solution is to install a ramp.
 We understand that ramps don’t always add to the curb appeal of your home.
 An alternative solution is to build an inclined walkway.
-If your home only has two or three steps leading to the front door, a gradually inclined walkway can be used in place of a ramp.
+If your home only has two or three steps leading to the front door, a gradually inclined walkway with a handrail can be used in place of a ramp.
 This provides a retirement-friendly feature without sacrificing curb appeal.

 To minimize entryway issues, and add some great living space to use in your newly earned free time during retirement, consider an expanded porch or deck.
 Adding a deck can increase your home’s livable square footage and provide easier access and maneuverability for wheelchairs and walkers.
-From a builder’s perspective, adding a ramp on to a deck is easier to build and less intrusive to your home’s aesthetic.
+From a builder’s perspective, adding a ramp to a deck is easier to build and less intrusive to your home’s aesthetic.
 Plus imagine sitting on your porch with your family enjoying a beautiful afternoon!

 3. Widen Your Doorways

 This is a relatively small, but immensely helpful home renovation project.
 Interior doorways are commonly built about 27-28 inches wide.
-Should you need the help of wheelchair in the future, doorways will need to be at least 32 inches wide.
+Should you need the help of a wheelchair in the future, doorways will need to be at least 32 inches wide.
 Adding these few extra inches to the doorways in your home will help you move around your house comfortably.

 With these changes, you will also need different doors.
 Wider doorways need wider doors.
-If your home cannot accommodate the needed extra space, we suggest pocket doors or sliding barn doors that don’t take up an extra square footage and are very easy to maneuver.
+If your home cannot accommodate the needed extra space, we suggest pocket doors or sliding barn doors that don’t take up extra square footage and are very easy to maneuver.
 Plus, they look great!

 4. Install Non-Slip Floors and Ramps